Rafiah-n/Computer-vision-for-AOT-dissolution/README.md

-# Computer vision for dissolution of AOT in a Water-Decane-AOT system using task-based incrimental learning
+# Computer vision for dissolution of AOT in a Water-Decane-AOT system using task-based incremental learning